mggarofalo/connectFour/README.md

 X Otherwise returns (0) to the player.

 Game
-  Keeps track of current turn.
+X Keeps track of current turn.
 X Checks for a win or tie.
 If the game is over, returns tie (-1) or win (player ID + 1) to the player.
 Otherwise returns 0 and the game continues.
-  Calls player action (listener for human, decision method for AI).
+X Calls player action (listener for human, decision method for AI).

 MoveLog
 X Model is an ArrayList of BoardMoves.
 BoardMoves contain a a date and time (java.util.Date), a player ID (0 or 1), and a BoardSquare<c, r>.